-OTEC Legal Definition:
+OTEC Legal Definiton

 An energy carrier including, but not limited to, ammonia, hydrogen, or molten salts or an energy-intensive commodity, including, but not limited to, electrometals, fresh water, or nutrients for a aquaculture.